PsyTeachR/ads-v1/docs/08-wrangle.md

   )
 ```

 `mutate()` can also be used in conjunction with other functions and Boolean operators.
 For example, we can add another column to `budget2` that states whether a profit was returned that year or overwrite our `product` variable as a factor.
-Just like when we used Boolean operators with filter, it will evaluate the equation and return TRUE or FALSE depending on whether the observation meets the criteria.
+Just like when we used <a class='glossary' target='_blank' title='An expression that evaluates to TRUE or FALSE.' href='https://psyteachr.github.io/glossary/b#boolean-expression'>Boolean expressions</a> with filter, it will evaluate the equation and return TRUE or FALSE depending on whether the observation meets the criteria.

 ```r